5 Eco-Friendly Initiatives in Verbier

 Recycling is made easier with Verbier Green, a company which seeks to provide materials to help businesses, private residences and chalet companies recycle all materials, including plastics and food waste.
 Verbier Green strives to provide an efficient and cost-effective solution to recycling in order to help Verbier and the environment.

 The need to balance luxury with sustainability is becoming increasingly apparent and chalet operators and owners are becoming more aware of the need to maximise their eco-credentials.

-Also situated in Verbier is the company Lagom, a luxury chalet company which gives you the choice as to what you consume.
+Also situated in Verbier is the company Lagom, a luxury chalet company that gives you the choice as to what you consume.
 For example, choosing whether you have bath products or how often you have your towels changed or linen laundered.
-These small changes can add up to make a big difference to your impact on the environment leaving you to enjoy a luxury holiday, guilt-free.
+These small changes can add up to make a big difference in your impact on the environment leaving you to enjoy a luxury holiday, guilt-free.